kailash-manasarovar/statement/docs/crimes/protagonists.md

 ## The *other* trumpet teacher

 - The man in the pictures above is only half the man I remember.
-- While I was still being drugged, I thought he had a [twin brother](../timeline/2023/december.md#the-trumpet-teacher-has-a-brother).
+- While I was still being drugged, I thought he had a [twin brother](../timeline/2023/december.md#the-trumpet-teacher-has-a-brother) called Malachi.
 I mentioned this in an earlier draft (commit) of this document.
 I said "the brother made himself known to me one evening when I walked through the tunnel during the intensive gang stalking in December 2023."
 - He had been set up to walk past the tunnel entrance at the road just as I was walking out so that I would see him.
 - I did see him and I ran up behind him before crossing the road.
 And he flinched.
 - He looked exactly like the trumpet teacher, but different.
 So I called him a twin brother.
 I was certain he was the twin brother and by that time I was so used to this constant torment, every day there was some nasty set up "event" for me, that it seemed a reasonable thing for them to do.